rowdenw/rowdenw.github.io/_posts/2021-03-20-Think-Anthropocene.md

 As we develop as adults, we also think differently about time.
 Along with increasing wisdom comes increasing foresight and ability to act in the moment.

 The easiest change to see is the time spans that preoccupy our conscious thoughts.
-These time spans impacts our work, beginning with the interview question “Where do you see yourself in 5 years?”
+These time spans affect our work life, beginning with the interview question “Where do you see yourself in 5 years?”
 In fact, the level of responsibility of an organizational role can be measured in terms of the target completion time of the longest task, project, or program assigned to that role.[^4]

-Our relationship to time changes in other ways as well.
-Responses to leadership or mature adult profiles show shifts from the routine to the strategic, from the literal to the symbolic.
+As we mature, our relationship to time changes in other ways as well.
+Responses to mature adult or leadership profiles show shifts from the routine to the strategic, from the literal to the symbolic.

 | Level[^5]  | Time Span[^6]      | Relationship to Time                                                                                                        |
 | ---------- | ------------------ | --------------------------------------------------------------------------------------------------------------------------- |